brianle18/maincode_homework/report/ilm/main.typ

 Further work could involve identifying the programming language used with the `pygments` library (or other libraries which use an ML approach such as ).

 === Language Detection
-To ensure the dataset is exclusively English language text, language detection is performed using two libraries: `langdetect` and `lingua`.
+To ensure the dataset is exclusively English language text, language detection is performed using two libraries: `langdetect` @langdetect and `lingua` @lingua.

 The `langdetect` library is used first as it is lightweight and provides a very simple implementation that can return multiple language matches with associated probabilities.
 This library can not be vectorised so the row-by-row calculation makes this a very slow step in the pipeline.